openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 # Encoding of Presented Verifiable Presentations

-Presented Verifiable Credentials MUST be returned in the VP Token as defined in Section 6.7.3. of [@!OpenID.VCI], based on the format and the signature scheme of the Verifiable Credentials and Verifiable Presentations.
 This specification does not require any additional encoding when credential format is already represented as a JSON object or a JSON string.

 Credential formats expressed as binary formats MUST be Base64url encoded and returned as a JSON string.

-Table in Section 6.7.3. of [@!OpenID.VCI] might be superceded by a registry in the future.

 # Metadata {#metadata}